 Smaller Venues: If you’re short on space, consider wall benches, single and double booths.
-Wall benches allow you to save space and seat more clients in comfort.
+Wall benches combined with booth chairs allow you to save space and seat more clients in comfort.
 If you own a small café, purchase any of our single booths and place it against a wall to optimize your walk space.
 A double booth is a better solution if you have a high-traffic environment, since it has back-to-back benches and therefore can seat more people.

 Large Venues: For big and popular venues that cater to large crowds, custom restaurant booths are the best choice.
 Half circle or even three quarters circle booths will allow you to sit large parties in comfort especially when using booth tables with a cut corner.

 5. Familiarize yourself with booth components and their terminology

 - Top & End Caps –The caps are placed on the sides and top of a booth to cover the frame.
 Upholstered caps are standard but you can also upgrade to solid wood / laminate caps.
 When measuring the booths dimensions the height and length include the top and end caps.